BEHAVIOUR MANAGEMENT POLICY

 - Formal – Please ask school for a copy of the credit system / points system / ladders to success.

 - Positive marking policy

-* This activities are based on risk assessment and are curricular in nature.
-Therefore, are not part of the Reward System.
+Activities are based on risk assessment and are curricular in nature.

 - Head Teacher and Senior Management Team